iloveyii/docker-crashcourse/README.md

 - Avoid passwords and keys in images
 - Save your needed images locally as it may disappear
 - Download from most trusted sources

+# PART 2 : Creating Docker images

+- Using docker images is useful but we can create our own images and use it on other places or production servers
+- And to to do so we need Dockerfiles, which make use of scripting commands similar to bash
+- Build an image with tag `docker build -t image_name .`
+- The build process runs a separate copy of image and can skip if that line is run in previous builds (caching with each step).
+Process start one line will not be running on the next line